Armin-Nabaei/Machine_Learning/Optimization/README.md

-# Improving Performance of First-order Optimizers Based on the Scaled Gradient for the First Conv Layer to Combat the Vanishing Gradient Issue.
+# Improving Performance of First-order Optimizers Based on the Scaled Gradient Technique for the First Conv Layer to Combat the Vanishing Gradient Issue.

 ## Algorithm